Road closures: more than a dozen for Rugby drivers this week

 • M69, from 8pm July 21 2021 to 8pm July 1 2022, slight delays (under 10 minutes): M69 southbound, junction 2, Lane closures for barrier works.

-And a further nine closures will begin over the next seven days:
+And a further 11 closures will begin over the next seven days:

 • M1, from 8pm April 26 to 5am April 27, slight delays (under 10 minutes): M1 southbound, junction 20 to junction 19, Lane closure due to maintenance works.